CLIA Requirements + Responsibilities

 (Specific qualifications are required for each specialty or subspecialty.)

-For Immunology, Chemistry, Hematology, or Radiobioassay:
+For Diagnostic Immunology, Chemistry, Hematology, Radiobioassay, or Immunohematology:

 Requirements